 For the purposes of an impact assessment of proposed Practical Alternatives, a smaller study area was defined (the ACA).
 Within the ACA there are twenty (20) built heritage features and three (3) cultural landscapes.
 Of these, one property is listed on the City of Windsor's heritage inventory and one monument was erected by the Historic Sites and Monuments Board of Canada.
 Eight BHFs are residences that pre-date 1900 and are related to agricultural settlement.
-Another ten built heritage features were constructed in the first third of the twentieth century.
+Another ten BHFs were constructed in the first third of the twentieth century.
 Also of interest is Branch 594 of the Royal Canadian Legion.
+All BHFs are considered to be low significance.